jdblischak/smk-simple-slurm/README.md

    Please see [`examples/multi-cluster/`](examples/multi-cluster) to try out my latest attempt.
 Also, please upvote my [PR][pr-multi-cluster] to fix this in Snakemake.

+## Use speed with caution

+A big benefit of the simplicity of this profile is the speed in which jobs can be submitted and their statuses checked.
+The [official Slurm profile for Snakemake][slurm-official] provides a lot of extra fine-grained control, but this is all defined in Python scripts, which then have to be invoked for each job submission and status check.
+I needed this speed for a pipeline that had an aggregation rule that needed to be run tens of thousands of times, and the run time for each job was under 10 seconds.
+In this situation, the job submission rate and status check rate were huge bottlenecks.

+However, you should use this speed with caution!
+On a shared HPC cluster, many users are making requests to the Slurm scheduler.
+If too many requests are made at once, the performance will suffer for all users.
+If the rules in your Snakemake pipeline take at least more than a few minutes to complete, then it's overkill to constantly check the status of multiple jobs in a single second.
+In other words, only increase `max-jobs-per-second` and/or `max-status-checks-per-second` if either the submission rate or status checks to confirm job completion are clear bottlenecks.

 ## License